Owoeye1321/divic/README.md

 ## Resources

-Check out the Postman documentation for the GraphQl and API sample template
+Check out the Postman documentation for the GraphQl and RESTFUL API sample template

 - Visit the [API Documentation](https://documenter.getpostman.com/view/32105266/2sAXqzWxwg) to see the test samples and responses.